- + What is the IRS Form 1098-T?

 If you need to obtain a Form 1098-T for your child, your child will need to give the University permission.
 The Form 1098-T can be provided only after the consent form is completed with the Registrar’s Office, LAC 301.
 For additional information on FERPA please visit the Registrar website

 Eligible education institutions may choose to report payments received, or amounts billed, for qualified tuition and related expenses during a given year.
-NKU has always reported tuition billed; therefore, amounts are reported in Box 2 of the Form 1098-T. Box 1 will be zero.
+NKU is now reporting tuition paid; therefore, amounts are reported in Box 1 of the Form 1098-T. Box 2 will be zero.
 This is to ensure a uniform tax reporting process since there are several methods for paying tuition at the University.

 - + What amounts are included in Box 5, “Scholarships and Grants?”